BicentennialSoftware/parascope-xr-site/README.md

 # Visual Spectrum

 **Visual Spectrum** is a mixed reality application for the Meta Quest 3S that transforms your passthrough camera feed into a real-time spectral visualization lab.
-Using custom GLSL shaders applied directly to the camera image, it renders 43 distinct visual modes — from scientific imaging simulations and motion analysis tools to audio-reactive visualizations and live magnetic field mapping.
+Using custom GLSL shaders applied directly to the camera image, it renders 50 distinct visual modes — from scientific imaging simulations and motion analysis tools to audio-reactive visualizations, live magnetic field mapping, real-time barometric pressure monitoring, live 3D spatial point-cloud scanning via ARKit, and live LiDAR depth visualization streamed wirelessly from an iPhone.

 Every mode runs entirely on-device with no cloud dependency.
 The passthrough view remains active at all times, keeping you grounded in your real environment while the app layers visual information on top of it.